Survivor of duck boat sinking urges ban on such crafts

 - Glacier latest US park to be scorched by Western wildfires VIEW

+“I never want another family to have to go through this, I never do,” Tia Coleman said.
+“It’s a house, now.
+It’s not a home anymore. … I’m trying to get used to an empty house.”

-Two lawsuits have been filed on behalf of other Coleman relatives against the boat’s owners and operators.
+Two lawsuits have been filed on behalf of other Coleman relatives, but Tia Coleman is not yet a plaintiff.
+A lawsuit on her behalf is expected to be filed eventually.

+Both lawsuits name Ripley Entertainment Inc., Ride the Ducks International, Ride the Ducks of Branson, the Herschend Family Entertainment Corp., and Amphibious Vehicle Manufacturing.
+They allege that the owners and operators of the Ride the Ducks boat put profits over people’s safety when they decided to put the boat on a lake despite severe weather warnings and design problems.

+Ripley spokeswoman Suzanne Smagala-Potts has said the company remains “deeply saddened” by the accident but would not comment specifically on the lawsuits because a National Transportation Safety Board investigation is ongoing and no conclusions have been reached.
+She had no immediate comment Tuesday on Coleman’s petition.